TheSquidNextDoor/Stellar-Sortie/README.txt

   Changed space drag indicator to more clearly show if it's on or not.
   Increased enemy spawns to accomidate new combo system.
   Fixed armour pickups reducing your armour.
+  Added mission progress counter to HUD.
+  Changed low HP alarm to go off of your armour.
+  Implemented score screen going to ship selection.
+  Changed where screen cracks can spawn and what sizes they can spawn at.
+  Changed player's mugshot to fit the new HUD and display more character.
+  Added comfortable chair to cockpit.
+  Reduced background clutter for performance reasons.
+  Increased Kamakazi drone charge range so they actually hit the player when charging.
+  Added stations to Sol 5 & 6's orbits.